menu

 Occupations and Workforce

-Martin is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Martin is a town of managers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Martin who work in management occupations (100.00%), office and administrative support (0.00%), and sales jobs (0.00%).
+When you are in Martin, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Martin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Martin is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
+There are especially a lot of people living in Martin who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Setting & Lifestyle